scrunglebunky/Yup/README.md

 - 04/17/23: Conceptualization begins

 # TO DO / THOUGHT DUMP

+## extra
+### TUTORIAL
+- Entrance info: displays text asking if you want a tutorial.
+Shoot yes or no.
+#### YES - PHASES
+- Make PlayerDummy, a player that has all the aspects of the normal player but has values to check if certain things have happened
+- Make emblems for each thing, which will be added every step along the way
+- **MOVE**: set "moved" to false in PlayerDummy, spawn movement emblems
+- Do the same with **jump, crouch, fastfall, shoot, focus**
+- **MAIN FOCUS**: show that good things have green shadows, and bad things have red shadows. lock the player movement, and drop both items on the player to show one is harmless.
+- **ENEMY TYPES**: Show the way that type A enemies work, how type B enemies work, how type C enemies work, and show various special enemies.
+State they look different per world, with examples of the different worlds.
+- **OUTRO**: Center the player, and show the player happy, eating a sandwich.
+"CONGRATULATIONS.
+ENJOY A SANDWICH AS A REWARD."
+"DAMN", and the player flies off
+#### NO
+- Just play the player eating a sandwich, and having it get stolen.

 ## bosses
 ### UFO
 - The hat yup hiding within a mechanical body